Prostate Cancer

 If prostate cancer is diagnosed a bone scan is sometimes needed to check for metastases (spread of cancer to the bones) but this will be discussed with you by your urologist.

 A TRUS is an ultrasound scan of the prostate performed via the rectum.
 The prostate can be seen clearly through the rectal wall.
 TRUS images are useful in that they show the shape and consistency of the prostate.
 Measurements can be taken to calculate the size of the prostate.
+You will be asked to lie on a couch on your left side with your knees drawn up towards your chin.
+The ultrasound probe is lubricated prior to insertion to prevent discomfort.
+The results of the ultrasound can be explained to you immediately following the test.

 If any of the above tests suggest you may be at risk of having prostate cancer the following tests may also be performed.

 For this test you will be asked to fill your bladder and then pass urine into a special machine which measures the strength of your flow.
 If your flow is slow it may mean that your prostate is pressing on the urethra and causing an obstruction.
+A bladder ultrasound is used following the flow test to check whether you have emptied your bladder completely.

 Treatment Options for Early Prostate Cancer